adriaanmolendijk/adriaanmolendijk.github.io/_posts/2022-07-23-computability-theory.md

 $$\varphi_*(i) = \varphi_i(i) + 1.$$

-Then, since this function differs from all functions from our enumeration, it can not be computed.
+Then, since this function differs from all the functions from our enumeration, it can not be computed.

 # Links
 - [https://github.com/adriaanmolendijk/adriaanmolendijk.github.io/files/9173262/lse_master_dissertation.pdf](https://github.com/adriaanmolendijk/adriaanmolendijk.github.io/files/9173262/lse_master_dissertation.pdf)